-We offer 90-minute floatation therapy sessions, or “floats,” in one of our three modern, clean and very spacious float tanks.
+We offer 90-minute floatation therapy sessions, or “floats,” in one of our three modern and very spacious float tanks.
 Choose from an open float room or two float cabins.

-We recommend those who are new to this type of therapy try floating two or even three times within a relatively short period of time to settle into the experience.
-That’s not to say first-time floaters don’t have amazing experiences—they often do.
-But it can take a few sessions to truly relax and let go.
-That’s when the really good stuff happens!
+We recommend those who are new to floating try it two or three times to help them settle into the experience.
+That’s not to say that first-time floaters don’t have amazing experiences—they often do, but, for some, it can take a few sessions to truly relax and let go.

 How it Works